zowe/docs-site/docs/user-guide/zwe-init-subcommand-overview.md

 Execute the subcommand `zwe init stc` to install Zowe main started tasks.

+Installation of Zowe main started tasks requires that JCL members for each of Zowe's started tasks be present on the JES proclib concatenation path.

+Once you have completed security configuration, you can install the Zowe main started tasks.

-:::info**Required roles:** system programmer
+:::info**Required role:** system programmer
 :::

-Installation of Zowe main started tasks requires that JCL members for each of Zowe's started tasks be present on the JES proclib concatenation path.
+The JCL members for each of Zowe's started tasks need to be present on the JES proclib concatenation path.
 The command `zwe init stc` copies these members from the install source location `.SZWESAMP` to the targted PDS specified in the `zowe.setup.dataset.proclib` value `USER.PROCLIB`.
 The three proclib member names are specified in `zowe.yaml` arguments.

 ```
 zowe